Generative AI

 This is where LeCun's long-standing critique becomes decisive.
 His argument has consistently been that intelligence does not emerge from predicting the next word.
 Intelligence emerges from modeling the structure of reality — from constructing internal representations of objects, relationships, cause and effect, persistence, motion, and interaction.
 Human cognition operates in conceptual abstractions long before language becomes involved.
 Infants demonstrate object permanence before they speak.
 They understand basic physical regularities before they master grammar.
 Language, in this sense, is an interface layered atop deeper cognitive structures.
 If artificial systems are to approximate general intelligence, they must develop analogous world models rather than remain confined to statistical token spaces.

-VL-JEPA represents an attempt to move in that direction.
+VL-JEPA represents an attempt to move in a fundamentally different direction.
 Unlike generative models that attempt to reconstruct missing pixels in images or missing tokens in text, VL-JEPA operates by predicting semantic embeddings — abstract representations of meaning.
-Instead of asking, “What exact word comes next?” it asks, “What conceptual state should exist here?”
+Instead of asking, "What exact word comes next?" it asks, "What conceptual state should exist here?"
 Instead of reconstructing surface detail, it predicts latent structure.
 This shift from surface generation to embedding prediction may appear incremental from a technical standpoint, but philosophically it is transformative.
 It reframes AI not as an engine of probabilistic reconstruction but as a system of predictive abstraction.

 To understand the magnitude of this shift, we must consider the difference between token space and semantic space.
 In token space, the fundamental units are words or sub-words.
 Relationships are statistical and sequential.
 Meaning emerges indirectly through co-occurrence patterns.
 The system's internal geometry is organized around linguistic frequency distributions.
 In semantic space, however, units represent abstract concepts.
 Similar ideas cluster naturally, independent of the specific words used to describe them.
 The sentences "a dog is running" and "a puppy is playing" occupy nearby regions because their conceptual structures overlap, not merely because their words frequently co-occur.
 The system organizes knowledge according to meaning rather than syntax.